sisihagen/website/content/en/blog/2019/12/debt-cut-ends-with-murder.md

 title: "Debt cut ends with murder"
 date: 2019-12-15
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The murder of Alfred Herrhausen, Chairman of Deutsche Bank, was pushed to the RAF, but never solved."
-draft: false
 lang: en
 cover: "society"
 ---